Shohei Aihara

-Shohei Aihara (粟飯原 尚平, Aihara Shōhei) is a Japanese professional footballer who plays as a forward for FC Gifu.
+Shohei Aihara (粟飯原 尚平, Aihara Shōhei) is a Japanese professional footballer who plays as a forward for Blaublitz Akita.

 Youth career

 Aihara suffered from consistent injuries during his time at Consadole Sapporo U18s.

 Career

 First spell at Gifu

 On 13 December 2018, Aihara was announced as a 2019 season signing for FC Gifu, joining from Kindai University.
 Aihara scored on his league debut against Kyoto Sanga on 30 March 2019, scoring in the 83rd minute.
 On 4 December 2021, the club decided not to renew Aihara's contract.

 Roasso Kumamoto

 On 22 December 2021, Aihara was announced at Roasso Kumamoto.
 He made his league debut against Renofa Yamaguchi on 20 February 2022.
 Aihara scored his first league goal against Omiya Ardija on 5 March 2022, scoring in the 86th minute.

 Return to Gifu

 On 26 December 2023, Aihara was announced at Gifu.
 He made his league debut against Fukushima United on 24 February 2024.
 Aihara scored his first league goal against Kamatamare Sanuki on 10 March 2024, scoring in the 82nd minute.